Intilery/intilery.github.io/docs/apis/profile.md

 The maximum size of any request is 1mb, exceeding this will return a 413 Error.

+The event endpoint will return a maximum of 100 events per request, along with a scrollId to scroll through the remainder of the events

 ## Quickstart

 ### Set up Access